pillarwallet/common-models/README.md

 <a name="NotificationPreferences..newOffer"></a>

 ### NotificationPreferences~newOffer : <code>Boolean</code>
-One flag for newOffer notification
+One flag for newOffer notification.

 **Kind**: inner property of [<code>NotificationPreferences</code>](#NotificationPreferences)
 **Required**:
 <a name="NotificationPreferences..newReceipt"></a>

 ### NotificationPreferences~newReceipt : <code>Boolean</code>
-One flag for newReceipt notification
+One flag for newReceipt notification.

 **Kind**: inner property of [<code>NotificationPreferences</code>](#NotificationPreferences)
 **Required**:
 <a name="NotificationPreferences..paymentConfirmation"></a>

 ### NotificationPreferences~paymentConfirmation : <code>Boolean</code>
-One flag for paymentConfirmation notification
+One flag for paymentConfirmation notification.

 **Kind**: inner property of [<code>NotificationPreferences</code>](#NotificationPreferences)
 **Required**:
 <a name="NotificationPreferences..paymentStatusUpdate"></a>

 ### NotificationPreferences~paymentStatusUpdate : <code>Boolean</code>
-One flag for paymentStatusUpdate notification
+One flag for paymentStatusUpdate notification.

 **Kind**: inner property of [<code>NotificationPreferences</code>](#NotificationPreferences)
 **Required**:
 <a name="NotificationPreferences..profileUpdate"></a>

 ### NotificationPreferences~profileUpdate : <code>Boolean</code>
-One flag for profileUpdate notification
+One flag for profileUpdate notification.

 **Kind**: inner property of [<code>NotificationPreferences</code>](#NotificationPreferences)
 **Required**:
 <a name="NotificationPreferences..fundsDeposit"></a>

 ### NotificationPreferences~fundsDeposit : <code>Boolean</code>
-One flag for fundsDeposit notification
+One flag for fundsDeposit notification.

 **Kind**: inner property of [<code>NotificationPreferences</code>](#NotificationPreferences)
 **Required**:
 <a name="NotificationPreferences..transactionEvent"></a>

 ### NotificationPreferences~transactionEvent : <code>Boolean</code>
-One flag for transactionEvent notification
+One flag for transactionEvent notification.

 **Kind**: inner property of [<code>NotificationPreferences</code>](#NotificationPreferences)
 **Required**: